-- If there is a similar drug on our Drug List you can take instead or - If you should ask for an exception from these changes.
+- If there is a similar drug on our Drug List you can take instead or - If you should ask for an exception from these changes to continue covering the drug or the version of the drug you have been taking.
 To learn more about asking for exceptions, refer to Chapter 9 of your Member Handbook.